pjmeisch-cc/spring-boot-kafka-with-avro/README.md

     mvn spring-boot:run

 is all what is needed.
-It starts up the program, sets up a KafkaListener, produces the confugred number of records into Kafka, consumes them and then shuts down the Listener and so ends the program.
+It starts up the program, sets up a KafkaListener, produces the configured number of records into Kafka, consumes them and then shuts down the Listener and so ends the program.

 sample run: